R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: Conclusion

 \section{Conclusion}

-In this article, we have presented a general method for calculating R\'enyi entropies $S_N$ in the ground state of a 1D critical system with mixed open boundaries, for an interval starting at one of its ends.
-This required computing three-point functions of one twist operator and two BCCOs on the upper-half plane $\Hbb$ with mixed BCs $(\alpha,\beta)$ in the $\Zbb_N$ cyclic orbifold.
+In this article, we have outlined a general method for computing R\'enyi entropies in the ground state of a one-dimensional critical system with mixed open boundaries, specifically for an interval starting at one of its ends.
+Given the significant finite size effects in open chains, we also examined the leading finite-size correction, which results from subleading scaling operators in the expansion of the lattice twist operators.
+Within the conformal field theory framework, this involves computing certain three-point functions on the upper-half plane in the $\Zbb_N$ cyclic orbifold: two boundary condition changing operators, and one twist operator (bare or excited).

-For this purpose, we have derived ODEs satisfied by these correlation functions, by exploiting the null-vectors of the twisted and untwisted representations of its symmetry algebra $\OVir_N$, together with Ward identities obtained from the additional conserved currents of the theory.
-We used a combination of analytical and numerical methods to find a basis of solutions (\emph{a.k.a} conformal blocks) of these ODEs.
+To achieve this, we derived Fuchsian differential equations satisfied by these correlation functions, by exploiting the null-vectors of the twisted and untwisted representations of its symmetry algebra $\OVir_N$, along with Ward identities obtained from the additional conserved currents of the theory.
+The Frobenius method then systematically provides a way to find power series solutions to these differential equations.
+The correlation functions are obtained as particular linear combinations of these conformal blocks, with coefficients given by certain boundary and bulk-boundary structure constants.

-For the examples provided in this work, we have calculated the boundary and bulk-boundary structure constants needed to build the physical correlators as linear combinations of the blocks.
-Among the setups we have analysed are the leading and subleading contributions to the one-interval second and third R\'enyi entropies of the Ising model, and the second R\'enyi entropy for the three-state Potts model.
-We have also derived differential equations for mixed BC twist field correlators in the $\Zbb_2$ and $\Zbb_3$ orbifolds of generic BCFTs, and obtained an explicit expression for the second R\'enyi entropy valid for any diagonal minimal model, but with a particular set of mixed boundary conditions.
+Among the cases we have analysed are the leading and subleading contributions to the one-interval second and third R\'enyi entropies of the Ising model, and the second R\'enyi entropy for the three-state Potts model.
+We have also derived differential equations for mixed BC twist correlators in the $\Zbb_2$ and $\Zbb_3$ orbifolds of generic BCFTs, as well as an explicit solution for the second R\'enyi entropy.

-We have compared the CFT results against critical Ising and three-state Potts spin chain data.
-Since finite size effects are quite significant for open chains, we have included both the leading and subleading contributions to the lattice twist field correlator in our analytical prediction.
-In the Ising case, the agreement was excellent for all choices of mixed BC, even though the system sizes we could reach were limited.
-For the three-state Potts chain, however, the finite size effects are even more severe, and as a consequence the matching is less satisfactory.
-This could be improved by using more sophisticated numerical techniques such as DMRG \cite{PhysRevLett.69.2863,Chepiga_2022} or tensor network methods \cite{Orus_2014}.
+We analyzed the CFT results, incorporating the first subleading correction, and compared them with numerical data for the critical Ising and three-state Potts spin chains.
+In both cases, we found remarkable agreement across all mixed boundary condition choices, despite the constraints of limited system sizes.
+Expanding to larger system sizes could be possible through advanced numerical approaches such as DMRG \cite{PhysRevLett.69.2863,Chepiga_2022} or tensor network methods \cite{Orus_2014}.